couch2coders/DoorDash/README.md

   <img src="./Output_Files/tenure_term_rate.svg" width="40%" />
 </p>

 ### Recommendation
--
-- It is important to note that churn only captures net staff levels, not how many associates ***
+- It is important to note that churn only captures net staff levels, not how many associates have left the company
-- Biggest opportunities
+- Instead of targeting a churn rate, which is directly influenced by companies past hiring rates, we would be better to estimate attrition & set a hiring rate to achieve the desired churn rate

 ## Appendix